Welcome!

 • Your on-demand streaming account only lists submitted credit for courses purchased through FastCLE.
 Full ISB attendance credits are listed through our Online Attendance Records Search.

-LIVE EVENT: 2024 Fall New Attorney Program (In-Person Only)
+LIVE EVENT: 2025 Fall New Attorney Program (Boise)

 Sponsored by the Idaho Law Foundation, Inc.